 Awarded to

-For outstanding performance as a member of the [School Name] [Sport] team during the [Year] season.
+For outstanding performance in the [School Name] [Sport] [event/season] during [Year].
 Your discipline, teamwork, and sportsmanship on and off the field have made a lasting impact on the team.

 [Date] | [Coach Name], Head Coach | [School Name]